-- If you want to add a little extra crunch to your grilled steaks or pork chops, you can press with a little chickpea flour (after brushing with oil).
+- If you want to add a little extra crunch to your grilled steaks or pork chops, you can press with a little gram flour (after brushing with oil).

-- If you want to thicken your soup, chickpea flour would be a great idea.
-Stir a little finely ground chickpea flour in the soup.
+- If you want to thicken your soup, gram flour would be a great idea.
+Stir a little finely ground gram flour in the soup.
 It absorbs the liquids without clumping and adds a buttery flavor to the soup.

 - The flour works fantastically well on vegetable fritters.
 It makes a great coating for deep-fried vegetable fritters.
 All you have to do is whisk it with some salt and enough water to make a thin batter.
 Dip in your veggies into this batter and fry until they turn golden.

-Yes – we have two popular chickpea flour recipes below.
+Yes – we have two popular gram flour recipes below.

 What You Need